hdShang/arxiv-daily/docs/cs-AI/2025-06-01/papers/250606339v1-optimizing-rag-pipelines-for-arabic-a-systematic-analysis-of-core-co.md

 ---
 layout: default
-title: Optimizing RAG Pipelines for Arabic: A Systematic Analysis of Core Components
+title: "Optimizing RAG Pipelines for Arabic: A Systematic Analysis of Core Components"
 ---

 # Optimizing RAG Pipelines for Arabic: A Systematic Analysis of Core Components